 The Board is responsible for the proper management of the Company.
-Currently, the Board comprised of one Executive Director, Ajay Kalsi (CEO) and two Non-Executive Directors, Peter Cockburn (Chairman) and Jonathan Keeling.
-Bruce McNaught stepped down from board with effect from June 11, 2018.
-Mr Jonathan Keeling joined the board of directors with effect from August 1, 2018.
-The resume of the current board members is as outlined in the section 'Board and Executive Management' above.
+Mr. Jonathan Keeling joined the board of directors with effect from August 1, 2018.
+The resume of the current board members is as outlined in the section 'Board of Directors' above.

-The Executive Director brings knowledge of the oil and gas industry and a range of general business skills.
-The Non-Executive Directors have formed a number of committees to assist in the governance of the Company and these are detailed below.
+Mr. Ajay Kalsi brings knowledge of the oil and gas industry and a range of general business skills.
+The other Directors have formed a number of committees to assist in the governance of the Company and these are detailed below.